meta-llama/llama-stack/docs/cli_reference.md

 Once the server is setup, we can test it with a client to see the example outputs.
 ```
 cd /path/to/llama-stack
-conda activate <env>  # any environment containing the llama-toolchain pip package will work
+conda activate <env>  # any environment containing the llama-stack pip package will work

 python -m llama_stack.apis.inference.client localhost 5000
 ```